chengji-ponyai/chengji-ponyai/README.md

-Sometimes unable to response to Slack messages off work, because I'm using android and Slack push notifications are blocked by GFW.
-Contact me in wechat for emergency.
+Have switched to iOS and feel great so far.
+However you can still contact me in wechat for emergency.

 📌 wechat: zstbsqx